Executive Brief: Spelling is a valid way to communicate.

 Now here’s an important part…

-Over time, as their skills develop in matching the therapist’s targets, the client can increasingly generalize the application of those skills their own selection of targets.
+Over time, with known forms of effective therapy, as their skills develop in matching the therapist’s targets, the client can increasingly generalize the application of those skills their own selection of targets.
 Access to that autonomy is the moral imperative that drives the design of every valid approach to AAC.
 Every effort is made, explicitly and intently, to remove the influence of any partner on the meaning of the client’s intended message.
 If S2C really wants to be a valid form of AAC, then it must meet this standard.

 So you can understand why S2C has such a big PR problem here, given the displayed influence of the facilitator during the training, and insufficiently persuasive demonstrations of the removal of facilitator residue.
 In this very work, we are considering what might be done about that.